Kryha/zk-states/CONTRIBUTING.md

    git push origin fix/my-fix-branch
    ```

-9. In GitHub, send a pull request to `boloney:develop`.
+9. In GitHub, send a pull request to `zk-states:develop`.

 - If we suggest changes then: